 Alphabetize the entries using the automated function in the Paragraph grouping of the Ribbon.

 There is no need to include “ADAMS Accession No.” each time the ML No. is included; the first instance in the document as a whole is sufficient.
+Do not reference a specific IM document’s ML No. unless referring to a specific version; when needed, links should point to the NRC document collection on the public website in order to retrieve the current version.
+Links are not required in the References section.

 For the list of appendices, attachments, tables, and exhibits, also use {Body Text 2}, but use [Shift + Enter] after the title and after each entry to format as demonstrated in Section 0040A-06 in this document.
+Alternatively, use {Body Text 3} for entries.
+There is no need to number references.

 05.10 Revision History Table